xmonader/letsbuildacompiler-pretty/src/tutor09_atopview.md

 {--------------------------------------------------------------}
 ```
 Note that I've had to use a ^Z to indicate the end of the source.
-C has no keyword such as END or the '.' to otherwise indicate the
+C has no keyword such as END or the `.` to otherwise indicate the
 end.

 With full C,  things  aren't  even  this easy.
 The problem comes
 about because in full C, functions can also have types.
 So when
-the compiler sees a  keyword  like  "int,"  it still doesn't know
+the compiler sees a  keyword  like  `int,`  it still doesn't know
 whether to expect a  data  declaration  or a function definition.
 Things get more  complicated  since  the  next token may not be a
-name  ... it may start with an '*' or '(', or combinations of the
+name  ... it may start with an `*` or `(`, or combinations of the
 two.

 More specifically, the BNF for full C begins with: